News and History

 To realize the purposes, International Open Public Digital Library (IOPDL) Inc. was initiated on January, 2015 and filed at the office of the Secretary of State on November 12, 2015.
 IOPDL was proved as a tax-exempt organization, exclusively charitable, scientific, and educational organization, by Internal Revenue Service (IRS) on January 11, 2016.
 The effective date of exemption is on November 12, 2015.

-Aiming launching IOPDL official website in 2019, the planned tasks that will be conducted during 2016-2019 are described in the preliminary proposal.
+The planned tasks will be conducted during 2016-2019 are described in the preliminary proposal.

 Recent Activities